djradon/public-notes/prdct.RemNote.md

 ## concepts

 ### rem
-- [[p.hasDefinition]] a unit of knowledge in remnote, stated with a bullet point
+- [[p.hadDefinition]] a unit of knowledge in remnote, stated with a bullet point
 - [[p.hasSubClass]] Concept :: A Rem that represents a concept or something in the real world
 - [[p.hasSubClass]] Descriptor :: a piece of information that describes a concept
 - [[p.hasSubClass]] Question ::